 There is no truth to this saying that mosquitoes are drawn more to diabetic people than non-diabetic people.
 There have been no records or observations that prove the fact that mosquitoes prefer diabetic blood over non-diabetic.

 Your blood sugar composition does not matter for mosquitoes.
 They are rather attracted to people who tend to have a warmer body temperature or produce more carbon dioxide.
 Those are a few of the factors that attract more mosquitoes.
 Recent studies show that diabetics are safer than non-diabetic people when it comes to mosquito bites.
-The reasoning supports this that diabetics tend to produce lesser carbon dioxide because of lower oxygen absorption and reduced circulation in the body due to diabetes.
+The reasoning that supports this is that diabetics tend to produce lesser carbon dioxide because of lower oxygen absorption and reduced circulation in the body due to diabetes.

 This may be one reason that diabetic people may be less prone to mosquito bites in a room with other non-diabetic people.